kaveh7293/ABC_News/README.md

   <li>The fitted pipeline were tested on the test data set and an f1-score of 0.67 were obtained.
   <li>
  </ol>
+ <h3> Advantages of the code</h3>
+ <p> This code is written in a pipeline format so that the final model accepts the pandas dataframe as input.
+The model-user should not even choose the corresponding columns which are used for inputs of the model.
+The only thing that model-user should be careful is that her or his dataframe should have column names 'title' and 'text'.
  <h3> Limitation and Recommendation </h3>
  <p> The current project that I have done have the following limitations and can be improved further:
  <ol>